 These regulations apply to the cemetery known as Hay Meadow Burial Ground.

 No seed may be scattered on the burial ground unless approved by the proprietors.
 Many seeds sold commercially, such as wildflower or woodland mixtures, have inappropriate species or hybrids within them, or come from abroad.

-The picking of flowers or the unauthorised planting of any flowers or shrubs is prohibited as it will prevent the regeneration of a natural landscape.
-Non-native species will be removed.
-Construction or maintenance of flowerbeds is not permitted and no soil, peat or compost may be imported to the site.
+The picking of flowers or the unauthorised planting of any flowers, shrubs or bulbs is prohibited.
+As this could prevent the regeneration of a natural landscape also could be detrimental to our bees, sheep and all the creatures that share it.
+All unauthorised planting will be removed.
+The construction or maintenance of flowerbeds is also not permitted, and no soil, peat or compost may be imported to the burial ground.

 No naturally germinated seedlings apart from bramble, thistle, nettle, docks, and ragwort may be removed from plots.
 Visitors should take appropriate measures to prevent injury or poisoning from plants.

 All visitors shall behave in a law abiding and appropriate manner.

 All vehicles must be parked in the car park but are left at the owner’s risk and strictly have no access to the burial grounds.

 Visitors should keep to the mown pathways from early spring onward, until the hay crop has been taken.